 please consider the following tips & resources:

-Notice: Face masks are required at all times while in the airport.
+Face masks are now optional in the airport.

 Tip: Visit the health department's website of your destination city.

 The website of the Health Department in the city you are planning to visit will list their recommendations and requirements.

 Currently, the State of Tennessee does not have any travel restriction (no self-quarantine or testing required upon arrival).

 Tip: Visit the CDC's website for specific COVID-19 questions.

 The Centers for Disease Control and Prevention (CDC) continuously monitors travel and offers a wealth of information on their website.

 Notice: A negative COVID test is required for re-entry into the U.S.

 For international travel, all air passengers arriving to the US from a foreign country are required to get tested no more than 3 days prior to departure and to provide proof of the negative result or documentation of having recovered from COVID-19 to the airline before boarding the flight.